jhgann/aws-personal-website/README.md

 - I decided to build a separate pipeline to deploy the static website contents, so code changes to the application or website did not affect each other.
 - This wasn't too difficult in the end.
 - I only needed to add the additional pipeline, then setup some path include and ignore patterns so the correct pipeline was triggered by the file changes.
-- I also used the `reggionick/s3-deploy@v3` action to handle the deployment action and ensure the files are still private, and only accessable by the CloudFront distribution.
+- I also used the `reggionick/s3-deploy@v3` action to handle the deployment action and ensure the files are still private, and only accessible by the CloudFront distribution.
 - This action is also used to invalidate the cached files in CloudFront, so that changes to the static files are immediately seen on the web.

 ### Application development
 - Now I wanted to get the application side working.
-- I added the DynamoDB tables first and setup the Lambda funciton to pick up the correct table name depending on whether the dev or prod deployment was running.
+- I added the DynamoDB tables first and setup the Lambda function to pick up the correct table name depending on whether the dev or prod deployment was running.
 - The Lambda function was next and it's job was just to increment a value in the database and pass the new value back to the caller.
 - The SAM template made it fairly simple to attach the Lambda to an endpoint in the API Gateway, as well as add the necessary permissions for the Lambda to access the DynamoDB table.
-- Once I got the Gateway API - Lambda - DyanmoDB tested and working, I added the javascript to the website to POST to the API and update the page with the repsonse.
+- Once I got the Gateway API - Lambda - DynamoDB tested and working, I added the javascript to the website to POST to the API and update the page with the response.

 ## Taking it further